Tazinho/snakecase/README.md

   - lowerUPPER: `"lower_upper"`
   - UPPERlower: `"upper_lower"`
   - Sentence case: `"sentence"`
-  - Title Case: `"title` - This one is basically the same as “snake” case with `sep_out = " "`, but in addition it is wrapped into `tools::toTitleCase()` and the first letter and abbreviations are always turned into upper case.
+  - Title Case: `"title` - This one is basically the same as sentence case with, but in addition it is wrapped into `tools::toTitleCase()` and abbreviations are always turned into upper case.

 There are six “special” cases available: